 Keep your pulse on the Hartford Region with 'Pulse of the Region,' the Alliance's weekly radio show.
-Alliance President and CEO Oz Griebel hosts dynamic conversations on healthcare, economic development, housing, public safety, entrepreneurship, the Insurance Capital of the World and much more.
+Alliance Vice President of Communications, Marketing, and Media and Public Relations Brian Boyer hosts dynamic conversations on healthcare, economic development, housing, public safety, entrepreneurship, the Insurance Capital of the World and much more.

 Show days, times and stations: